List of mask requirements in local schools

 According to their website, they state masks will not be a requirement but facial coverings could be a local option in some circumstances in and around schools.

+The wearing of facemasks is optional for all students.
+Parents will be notified immediately if protocols are revised.

-This list will be updated with new school and information as we learn more.
+This list will be updated with new schools and information as we learn more.

 (0) comments